 FOOD WITH A CONSCIENCE

 We give a great deal of thought to the farmers who grow, raise, and harvest our food, as well as the people who eat it.
-Sustainable doesn’t necessarily mean organic or local, but it does mean carefully sourced.
-We seek out family farmers and support purveyors who employ responsible methods.
+We seek out family farmers and support purveyors who employ responsible farming methods.
 This includes farms that value and support conservation, biodiversity, animal stewardship, economic viability, and fair treatment of workers.
 Above all, we focus on quality, whether we’re bringing in peaches from down the road or broccoli from across the country.

 A GREEN FOUNDATION

 Our commitment extends to the restaurants themselves.
 Our flagship location opened as Washington, D.C.’s first LEED Gold Certified restaurant and as the first upscale-casual, full-service LEED Gold restaurant in the country.
 These prestigious certifications, offered by the U.S. Green Building Council, recognize architecture and interiors that have been constructed and created with a minimal impact on the environment.
 Every element is thoughtfully designed, from the efficient HVAC and lighting systems all the way down to the tables made from reclaimed wood.
 Our Maryland location is LEED Silver certified, and Tysons was built to meet the LEED Silver standard.
-Founding Farmers is also a Green Restaurant Association 3 Star Certified Green Restaurant®.
+Founding Farmers is also a 3 Star Certified Green Restaurant®.
+To make this possible and continue our commitment to being a green foundation, we compost pre-consumer food waste, use no bottled water on site, recycle grease to biofuel, use the most energy efficient equipment, and use occupancy sensors to reduce energy usage.

 BELIEFS INTO PRACTICE